Williamgithubit/MiRide/QUICK_FIX_IMAGES.md

 # 🚨 Quick Fix: Images Not Displaying in Production

 ## The Problem

 Images show in development but not in production.

 ## The Solution (90% of cases)

 ### Step 1: Set Environment Variable

 In your **frontend** deployment platform (Render/Netlify/Vercel):

 ```bash
 VITE_API_URL=https://your-backend-url.onrender.com
 ```

+If you're using Render (static site or web service) for the frontend:

+- Go to your frontend service in the Render dashboard
+- Open the "Environment" tab (or "Environment > Environment Variables")
+- Add a new variable named `VITE_API_URL` with value `https://your-backend-url.onrender.com`
+- Save and trigger a new deploy/build of the frontend service

+If your backend stores uploads in `public/uploads`, ensure the backend deployment includes that folder or use persistent object storage (S3) and save absolute URLs in the DB.

 ⚠️ **Important:**

 - Replace `your-backend-url.onrender.com` with your actual backend URL
 - NO trailing slash: ❌ `https://backend.com/`
 - NO `/api` suffix: ❌ `https://backend.com/api`
 - Just the domain: ✅ `https://backend.com`

 ### Step 2: Rebuild Frontend

 ```bash
 git add .
 git commit -m "Fix image display"